rafalkaron/rafalkaron.github.io/content/_index.md

 On top of that, I like styling content and developing websites.

 HTML
-: I am proficient in using semantic HTML5 and an advocate of structured content.
+: I am proficient in using semantic HTML5 and I advocate structured content.
 {.text_small}

 CSS